Skip to content

 EFS access points should enforce a root directory

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_efs_access_point.

 resource "aws_efs_access_point" "this" {